xtanaa001/academic-kickstart/content/research/applications.md

 active = true  # Activate this widget? true/false
 weight = 10  # Order that this section will appear.

-title = "Networks"
+title = "Application Areas"
-subtitle = "Computer and Communication Networks"
+subtitle = "Incentive-Aware Systems in Networked Environments"